xiaoxiae/videos/17-ab/SCRIPT.md

 \marginpar{\texttt{Basics}}

-This is $(a,b)$-tree.
-Whoops, wrong emphasis... this is $(a,b)$-tree.
+This is a bee-tree... whoops, wrong emphasis... this is $(a,b)$-tree.

 It is made up of nodes, which contain keys that are always sorted from left to right.
-The only exception are the leafs, which don't contain any keys.
+The only exception are the leaves, which don't contain any keys.

 Each key separates two subtrees, the left one containing keys that are smaller and the right one containing keys that are larger.

-Each node has a number of children, which are determined by the parameters $a$ and $b$ -- $a$ is the minimum number of children a node can have and $b$ is the maximum.
+Each node has a number of children, which are determined by the parameters $a$ and $b$. $a$ is the minimum number of children a node can have and $b$ is the maximum.
 This is therefore a $(2,4)$-tree, since each node has between $2$ and $4$ children.
-There are, however, two exceptions: first, the leafs have no children, because we don't want an infinite tree.
+There are, however, two exceptions: first, the leaves have no children, because we don't want an infinite tree.
 The second is the root -- while other nodes can have between $a$ and $b$ children, the root can have between $2$ and $b$, otherwise building trees with certain numbers of keys wouldn't be possible.

 To keep the operations on the tree fast, there are some things it must satisfy at all times.

-Firstly, all leafs must be on the same layer.
+Firstly, all leaves must be on the same layer.
 This forces the tree to have logarithmic depth and proving it is a nice exercise, feel free to pause here and try.

 Secondly, $a \ge 2$ and $b \ge 2a - 1$.
 The limit on $a$ is intuitive, since a node with only one child would have no keys, which doesn't make sense.
 The limit on $b$ is a little more cryptic, but will make sense when we start looking into the tree's operations.

-Speaking of the operations, the ones that I will cover in this video are

-- searching for a key,
-- inserting a key and
+Speaking of the operations, the ones that I will cover in this video are searching for a key, inserting a key and deleting a key.
-- deleting a key

 ---